 FHIM supports interoperability requirements for the FHA’s federal partners by identifying common data to enhance collection, sharing, and use of critical information between federal agencies and private sector healthcare organizations.
 Figure 4 depicts the information interoperability alignment framework developed for clinical data exchange between the VA and DoD.

 The framework’s nine levels are grouped into three information types: data, transport, and security.
-The FHIM applies to the “Data – Information model” level where domain objects are modeled and relationships are established.
+The FHIM applies to the “Data – Information model” and “Data – Terminology Models” levels where domain objects are modeled and relationships are established.